-If you are considering North Carolina for your retirement, it’s important you know that you have a lot of choices when it comes to finding your Best Places to Live.
+If you are considering North Carolina Gated Communities for retirement, it’s important you know that you have a lot of choices.

-And you need to also know one of the options growing in popularity is Gated Communities for retirees.
+And you need to also know one of the options growing in popularity is North Carolina Gated Communities for retirees.

 According to the Census Bureau’s 2007 American Household Survey, of the ten and half million households within secured or gated communities almost one third were occupied by retirees.

-Simply put, gated communities are residential communities usually enclosed by a wall or fence with some form of controlled entrance often in the form of a gate or guard house of some type.
+Simply put, North Carolina Retirement Gated Communities are residential communities usually enclosed by a wall or fence with some form of controlled entrance often in the form of a gate or guard house of some type.

-So what are the things that make gated communities for North Carolina retirement a good option for those seeking their best places to live?
+And what are the things that make North Carolina Gated Communities a good option if you are seeking your best place to live?

-For one thing, many retirees who choose gated communities emphasize the importance of security.
+For one thing, North Carolina Gated Communities emphasize the importance of security.

 With a controlled entrance and often some form of security detail, gated communities make it difficult for non-residents to enter without approval.